junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H.R.
 2262
-congress: 114th CONGRESS
-session: 1st Session
-chamber: In the Senate of the United States,
+congress: One Hundred Fourteenth Congress of the United States of America
+session: At the First Session
+chamber:
 ---

 # H.R.
 2262

-That the bill from the House of Representatives (H.R.
-2262) entitled “An Act to facilitate a pro-growth environment for the developing commercial space industry by encouraging private sector investment and creating more stable and predictable regulatory conditions, and for other purposes.”, do pass with the following
+> To facilitate a pro-growth environment for the developing commercial space industry by encouraging private sector investment and creating more stable and predictable regulatory conditions, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title; table of contents; references